jasmine-tabuzo/jasmine-tabuzo.github.io/README.md

 ## FAQs

 - Why is Markdown better than a word processor?
     - Markdown is better than a word processor because of its ease-of-use and flexibility.
-A document written in Markdown can easily be converted to other file types, such as a PDF or HTML file.
+A document written in Markdown can easily be converted to other file types, such as a PDF or HTML file, whereas Word requires you to style the content as you write it.

 - Where can I find more Jekyll themes?
     - You can find more Jekyll themes [here](https://jekyllrb.com/docs/themes/).